ywxbear/Network_Fundamental_HSRP_With_NAT_PAT/README.md

 # Network Fundamental Hot Standby Router Protocol (HSRP) Set Up With NAT/PAT (Cisco Packet Tracer - For study purpose only)
-Here in this project i will configure a Hot Standby Router Protocol (HSRP) architecture.
+Here in this project i will configure a Hot Standby Router Protocol (HSRP) architecture with NAT/PAT.
 These designs can be expanded to create very complex architectures depending on the network requirements.

 ## Configuration List
 1. HSRP